Educational resource about Bluetooth technology and wireless connectivity

 Key Concepts

-sensor networks: How Bluetooth enables this application in Medical Devices
+remote control: How Bluetooth enables this application in Medical Devices

 Common challenges: Understanding pairing failures and practical solutions

-How Bluetooth Car Entertainment Works with smartwatches
+How Bluetooth Car Entertainment Works with game controllers

 Bluetooth Versions